 Why we wrote this guide

-The purpose of this guide is to give the reader a fundamental understanding of what a music publisher does, as well as a sense of how their fundamental business models are changing and adapting to the digital age.
-The guide includes detailed descriptions of the inner workings of the typical music publisher, an outline of the different types of publishing deals a songwriter may encounter, and some historical background and context as to how the music publishing industry came to look the way it does today.
+The purpose of this guide is to give the reader a fundamental understanding of what a music publisher does, as well as a sense of how their business models are changing and adapting to the digital age.
+This guide includes detailed descriptions of the inner workings of the typical music publisher, an outline of the different types of publishing deals a songwriter may encounter, and some historical background and context as to how the music publishing industry came to look the way it does today.

 Who This Guide Is For